To Become A Better Leader, Turn Statements Into Questions

 - What did we learn that we can use to make us a stronger team?

 - What did we learn that we can execute to win our next bid?

 To become a better leader, and to engage your team, catch yourself making statements.
 Challenge yourself to replace those statements with questions, or follow-up with questions.
 As Liz Wiseman, author of Multipliers: How the Best Leaders Make Everyone Smarter said: “A bad leader will tell people what to do.
 A good leader will ask questions and let his or her people figure out the answers.
 A great leader asks the questions that focus the intelligence of their team on the right problems.”

 About the Contributor

-A leading authority on women’s leadership, Jo Miller is sought-after, dynamic, and engaging speaker, delivering more than 70 speaking presentations annually to audiences of up to 1,200 women.
+A leading authority on women’s leadership, Jo Miller is a sought-after, dynamic, and engaging speaker, delivering more than 70 speaking presentations annually to audiences of up to 1,200 women.
 Her expertise lies in helping women lead, climb, and thrive in their corporate careers.
 Jo has traveled widely in Europe, North America, Asia Pacific, and the Middle East to deliver keynotes and teach workshops for women’s leadership conferences, women’s professional associations, and Fortune 1000 corporate women’s initiatives.
 Jo is founding editor of BeLeaderly.com.
 Learn more about her speaking engagements at www.JoMiller.net and follow @Jo_Miller on Twitter.